 I knew very little about MS when Lynn was diagnosed.
 I knew that it was a nerve condition and that it was often first diagnosed due to vision impairment.
 I also knew that it affected a person’s ability to walk.
 However, I knew very little detail about it–like there were four types.
 So my first way of coping was by reading.
 I love to read.
 If I’m sitting still, I have to be reading whatever is around me (unless I’m watching TV of course).

 I have found that the more I know, the better I can cope with what is going to happen not so with Lynn.
 I was looking up everything I could find on the internet and reading all the information we were given by the doctor.
 He didn’t want to know anything.
 Still doesn’t.
 I would find something that I wanted to share and he would tell me not to.
 He has the belief that if you know what COULD happen (i.e., the bad things) then just by remembering, they are more likely TO happen.
 There’s something to be said about that.
 If you feel bad and don’t know what is wrong, you keep pushing ahead but if you find out that you have a serious disease, then suddenly you start acting more like you have a serious disease….not everyone… but a lot of times that happens.
 So I look up things and keep them to myself.
-I also find out things from the doctors or other efforts made to maintain or restore physical, mental, or emotional well-being especially by trained and licensed professionals More professionals about what could happen and keep it to myself.
+I also find out things from the doctors or other healthcare professionals about what could happen and keep it to myself.
 It’s hard not having anyone to share that with.
 I respect him not wanting to know, but it’s hard being the one to know that the procedure he’s about to have could result in x, y, z.
 Most of the time it won’t, but I’m a realist, and so I look at all those possibilities and think about the “what if’s” a lot.

 That’s the main reason I started this blog.
 I don’t have anyone to talk to about the “what ifs” that understands.
 I’ve thought about joining a caregiver support group, but that is impossible for me.
 Lynn can do very little to help himself right now and cannot be alone for long periods.
 It’s difficult to have someone stay with him while I’m gone because he’s on intermittent catheterization and he cannot help transfer to or from bed to wheelchair.
 That limits who can help a lot.
 We also live in a rural area some 45 minutes from Richmond, so anywhere I would go to attend a meeting would mean being away a long time.
 That is just not possible.